pybricks/pybricks.github.io/learn/sensors/combining-values-with-logic.md

 In programs related to remote control, you'll find the Double Conditional Value block useful as well.
 It has two conditions and three values.
-It gets value A if one condition is true, otherwise it gets value B if a second condition true and otherwise it gets value C.
+It gets value A if one condition is true, otherwise it gets value B if a second condition is true, and otherwise it gets value C.

 Let's illustrate why this is useful with the following example.
 The motor runs backward (A = -50% power) if the left button is pressed, otherwise forward (B = 50%